-Closing Ceremony (2) (September 13, 2018)
+Closing Ceremony (September 10, 2019) at JICA Tsukuba

-Graduation Ceremony at GRIPS (September 14, 2018)
+Graduation Ceremony at GRIPS (September 11, 2019)

 Chapter 1: Background and Objectives of this Course

 1.1 Background of this Course

 Natural disasters cause human tragedies and economic losses and hamper the development of the countries where they occur.
 In particular, due to recent urbanization in developing countries, there is a tendency for the poor to be forced to settle in buildings and areas that are vulnerable to natural disasters.
 This significantly increases vulnerability to natural disasters in developing countries.